-Our Policy is to identify and manage, and where necessary prohibit, any action or transaction that may pose a Conflict (i) between our, or our personnel's interests and those of our clients or (ii) between the interests of two or more of our clients.
+Our Policy is to identify and manage, and where necessary prohibit, any action or transaction that may pose a Conflict (i) between our, or our employees' interests and those of our clients or (ii) between the interests of two or more of our clients.

-For those Credit Suisse Group entities that are subject to the Markets in Financial Instruments Directive II and related rules ("MiFID II") (including through the implementation of such rules in the UK), there are specific rules that apply with respect to the prevention, management, and disclosure of Conflicts which may differ to those that apply to other entities.
+For those Credit Suisse Group entities that are subject to the Markets in Financial Instruments Directive II and related rules ("MiFID II"), there are specific rules that apply with respect to the prevention and management of Conflicts which may differ to those that apply to entities outside of the scope of MiFID II.